 4 step collage showing how to make cannabis-infused CBN Oil

 • Step 1 – The goal is to create a water bath that stays at approximately 180-190° F for the cooking process.
-The printable instructions in the recipe card below are for using a crockpot to create the water bath.
+The printable instructions in the recipe card below are for using a crockpot to create the water bath, but you can use anything you want, like an Instant Pot or sous-vide.

-• Step 4 – Carefully place the jars into the water bath.
+• Step 4 Carefully place the jar into the water bath.
 Then, place the lid on the crockpot and leave it alone to infuse for 4 hours.
 After 4 hours, remove the jars from the hot water and allow them to cool.

 4 step collage showing how to make cannabis-infused CBN Oil

 • Step 6 – Once cool enough to handle, strain the prepared oil with your method of choice.
-You can save the leftover cannabis pulp for use in future recipes.
+You can save the leftover cannabis pulp for future recipes.

-Note: complete step-by-step printable instructions are located in the recipe card below.
+Note: Complete step-by-step printable instructions are located in the recipe card below.

 Storage Instructions